Utpaladeva: Other contributions

-Utpaladeva also had a universalistic view of scripture and religion in general.
-According to Torella, for Utpaladeva, Āgama (scripture) is ultimately the voice of Shiva, and "it comprises all the existing Āgamas, from the Vaiṣṇava to the Buddhist (the Śaiva included)."
+Utpaladeva had an universalistic view of scriptures and religion in general.
+According to Torella, for Utpaladeva, Āgama (scripture) is the voice of Shiva, and "it comprises all the existing Āgamas, from the Vaiṣṇava to the Buddhist (the Śaiva included)."

 Utpaladeva also wrote on aesthetics.
 According to Torella, "Precisely to Utpaladeva we do owe the entrance of aesthetics into philosophical–religious speculation.
 His concept of camatkāra (wondrous enjoyment) marks a higher level of experience, which leaves the reality and beauty of the manifested world intact, but at same time projects it into a totality whose centre is Supreme Consciousness."